The Perils of ÔPerilÕ

 itÕs basically good-natured: it invites any normal man to fantasize about

-making love with this luscious young woman, and invites our kind of
+making love with her, and invites our kind of

 kisses and caresses, sharing every pleasure with her.